 With wool carpets, you do not want to use your regular brush roll as that could prove too much for the material.
 Consider using one of the crevice tools instead.

 Finally, do not just move your cleaner forward.
-When you take a forward pass, take a corresponding backward pass as this back and forth method will better dislodge the dirt and stuff in your carpet.
+When you take a forward pass, take a corresponding backward pass.
+This back and forth method will better dislodge the dirt and stuff in your carpet.

 Periodic cleaning involves intense cleaning or what could be termed washing.
 Moisture and certain cleaning products are involved.
 So, we recommend that you invite a professional for your periodic cleaning.

-Here’s the thing; if you do the intense cleaning by yourself and do not get out all the residue, your carpets might be clean in the short run.
-But in the long run, your carpet could be worse than when you first cleaned.
+If you do the intense cleaning by yourself and do not remove all the residue, your carpets might be clean in the short run.
+But in the long run, your carpet could be worse than when you first cleaned it.

 The reason is the cleaning agent residue becomes a sort of magnet for dust and dirt which makes the carpet worse off for the wear.

-They have to be careful to clean up all the ground in dirt.
-Because, if any is left in, you’ll create an even worse problem than you are trying to get rid of.
+Be careful to clean up all the dirt and debris.
+This is because leaving any dirt in the carpet will create an even worse problem than you are trying to get rid of.